SkyZhou-1/LOLWebsitePage/README.md

 # League of Legends College Website

-A fan-made League of Legends website built as a mini project (CP 3620).
+A fan-made League of Legends website built as a mini project.

 ## Pages